Nialixus/env_reader/README.md

 ```

 ### 2. Run the command
-After laying down the foundation, it's time to secure your .env masterpiece.
-Execute this command in your terminal:
+After laying down the foundation, it's time to secure your .env by executing this command in your terminal:
 ```bash
 dart run env_reader --input=".env" --password="MyStrongPassword" --model="lib/src/env_model.dart" --null-safety
 ```